bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lee.md

 * Until 1907 Lee continued to work for Karl Pearson and to lecture at Bedford College.
 * So bad indeed that Dr Alice Lee has resigned, which will be a great loss to me, although she had recently been a little difficult to work with.
 * Despite resigning, Lee continued to occasionally work at the Eugenics Laboratory and to publish joint papers such as On the Correlation of Death-Rates (1910) and On the distributions of the correlation coefficient in small samples.
-* In retirement Lee, who never married, settled in Woodlands Avenue, Rustington, Sussex, and died at the Peter Pan nursing home, Rustington, on 5 October 1939.

 Born 28 June 1858, Dedham, Essex, England.
 Died 5 October 1939, Rustington, Sussex, England.